Wellbeing

 Here is an infographic summarising our new policy and below a section addressing frequently asked questions to help families transition smoothly.
 Together, we can ensure a healthier and more focused future for our students.

-Why isn’t Hale School allowing Junior School and Year 7 students to use smartphones or smartwatches?
+Why isn’t Hale School allowing Junior School and Year 7 and 8 students to use smartphones or smartwatches?

 We understand that technology can play an important role in keeping families connected.
 However, research clearly highlights the negative impact of social media and smartphone addiction on young people.
-As a school, we are uniquely positioned to collaborate with families to address this issue.
-Our aim is to foster a community that encourages responsible and appropriate use of technology, while allowing students to learn, play, and build positive, real-world relationships.
+As a school, we are well positioned to collaborate with families to address this issue.
+Our aim is to foster a community that encourages responsible and appropriate use of technology while allowing students to learn, play and build positive, real-world relationships.

-Will every student in this year group truly not have a smartphone or smartwatch?
+Will every student in these year groups truly not have a smartphone or smartwatch?

 I’m worried this decision will upset my son.
 How can I convince him to support it?